genevaers/Research-And-Development/README.md

 # spark-poc

 This project will test intersections and interactions between GenevaERS and Apache Spark.
-This repo includes the following:
+When complete, this repo will include the following:

 - An overview of the POC (here in this document)
 - Source data assets, including links to publicly available data files and scripts to convert them into appropriate formats